fossabot/everpl/docs/source/api/rest_api.rst

 :last_updated:
     A floating-point value, UNIX time that indicates the time of latest update (of state field or any other field)

-:state:
-    A string, indicates the current state of Thing (type-specific).
-    For example, for lighting it can take on the following values:
-    'on', 'off' and 'unknown'.

 :friendly_name:
     Some user-friendly name of this particular thing that can be